Click here to go to the main page

 Locatie: Catharinastraat 23

-Another example of Neo-Classicism is former Maria-Hemelvaartkerk, which was built as a hidden church in 1715 and did not receive its Neo-classical facade, designed by A.J.F.
+Another example of Neo-Classicism is former Maria-Hemelvaartkerk, which was built as a hidden church in 1715 and did not receive its Neo-Classical facade, designed by A.J.F.
 Cuypers, until 1836-1837.
 It's now a theatre.

 Location: Waterstraat 7